-- A. Mortality Rates Same as for the Pension Trust Fund. - B. Investment Return A statutory interest credit of 5% is allocated annually and is not dependent on investment earnings. - C. Actuarial Cost Method For the purpose of calculating an employer's actuarially determined contribution rate, the one-year term cost is used. - D. Valuation of Assets Assets in the SDBF are valued at fund value (or fund balance); however, since the contribution rates are based just on the one-year term cost, assets are not included in developing the rate. - E. Changes in Actuarial Assumptions and Methods There were no changes since the prior valuation.
+- A. Mortality Rates Same as for the Pension Trust Fund. - B. Investment Return A statutory interest credit of 5% is allocated annually and is not dependent on investment earnings. - C. Actuarial Cost Method For the purpose of calculating an employer's actuarially determined contribution rate, the one-year term cost is used. - D. Valuation of Assets Assets in the SDBF are valued at fund value (or fund balance); however, since the contribution rates are based just on the one-year term cost, assets are not included in developing the rate. - E. Changes in Actuarial Assumptions and Methods Mortality assumptions were modified as of the December 31, 2019 valuation.
+In addition, premiums for retirees are based on the full \$7,500 benefit versus the \$2,500 previously used.
+A credit is granted against premiums for active employees equal to 2% of the SDB Fund balance as of the valuation date expressed as a percentage of payroll.